openhab-scripters/openhab-helper-libraries/README.md

 These components are used to support Thing handler implementations.

-## Component Usage Examples
+## Scripting Examples

-These scripts show example usage of the general-purpose components.
+These scripts show example usage of various scripting features.
 Some of the examples are intended to provide services to user scripts so they have a numeric prefix to force them to load first
 (but after the general purpose components).